itssaifulhasan/netflix_data_analysis/README.md

 ![image](./images/movie_1.png)

-**This chart suggests that most of the movies added on Netflix are produced in the United States, followed by India.
+**This chart suggests that most of the movies added to Netflix are produced in the United States, followed by India.
 This chart shows only the top 15 countries.
-As of 2019, around 1,900 American movies were added on Netflix, whereas 738 Indian movies were present on Netflix.
-Except for the US, India, South Korea, China, the UK, Bulgaria, Spain, all other countries have less than 100 of their movies on Netflix.
+As of 2019, around 1,900 American movies were added to Netflix, whereas 738 Indian movies were present on Netflix.
+Except for the US, India, South Korea, China, the UK, Bulgaria, Spain, all other countries have less than 100 movies on Netflix.
 There are movies from around 107 countries added to Netflix since 2010.**

 ![image](./images/tv_show_1.png)

-**This chart suggests that most of the TV shows added on Netflix are produced in the United States, followed by United Kindom.
+**This chart suggests that most of the TV shows added to Netflix are produced in the United States, followed by United Kindom.
 This chart shows only the top 15 countries.
-In contrast to movies, for TV shows, India stands at 8th position.**
+In contrast to movies, for TV shows, India stands at 8th position. there were around 700 American TV shows added to Netflix compare to only 223 UK based TV shows since 2010.**

 ![image](./images/tv_show_2.png)

-**We observed an increased number of TV shows produced in the United States added to Netflix content over the decade.
+**We observed an increased number of TV shows produced in the United States added to Netflix over the decade.
 This is also helpful to explain why the US stands top in the total number of TV shows on Netflix.
-We observed that most of the American movies added to Netflix were produced between 2014-2019.**
+We observed that most of the American TV shows added to Netflix were released between 2014-2019.**

 ![image](./images/movie_2.png)